Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: Each recipe should provide a link to the full recipe page

 ### Tasks:
-- [x] Add MyFavourites class view with logic into views.py
+- &check; Add MyFavourites class view with logic into views.py
-- [x] Add URL path for the MyFavourites view in urls.py
+- &check; Add URL path for the MyFavourites view in urls.py
-- [x] Create template for my_favourites and add content, logic and styling
+- &check; Create template for my_favourites and add content, logic and styling
-- [x] Add template URL link to base template nav menus
+- &check; Add template URL link to base template nav menus
-- [x] Test functionality
+- &check; Test functionality

 2. As a **user** I can **delete one or more of my recipes** so that **I can remove them from the site and from public view**